The Federal Reserve Has Never Printed 'Money': Part I

 This lack of demand has to be true because there is not a lack of supply on the part of the banks.
 As the charts above show, they have a newfound trillions of dollars of reserves (supply) waiting to be loaned out but as the money multiplier indicates, the banks are converting those reserves into money at nearly the slowest pace ever.
 There is ever weakening demand for loans each and every year that reduces the money multiplier, making each and every marginal dollar of reserve increase (quantitative easing) less and less effective as that marginal dollar will not be transformed into money.

-The reason that the demand for loans has decreased each and ever year and thus crashed the money multiplier and rendering the process of quantitative easing ineffective is due to increased levels of debt.
+The reason that the demand for loans has decreased each and every year and thus crashed the money multiplier and rendering the process of quantitative easing ineffective is due to increased levels of debt.
 You cannot solve a debt problem with more debt, and that is what the United States and essentially every other developed country has attempted to do.

 It is also the reason that quantitative easing has been ineffective in creating growth.
 Sure, the stock market (SPY) has increased, but the underlying fundamentals of economic growth have not increased as the 10-year annualized rate of growth and inflation are near their lowest levels ever.

-Long Run Rates of Growth & Inflation Steadily Declining Over Time:
+Long-Run Rates of Growth & Inflation Steadily Declining Over Time:

-The hope surrounding quantitative easing was based around the idea that if trillions of dollars was given to the banks, then the banks would loan that money out and that would increase the money supply, increase inflation and solve the long run deflationary spiral that we are in that can be seen in the secular decline in long term interest rates.
+The hope surrounding quantitative easing was based around the idea that if trillions of dollars were given to the banks, then the banks would loan that money out and that would increase the money supply, increase inflation and solve the long-run deflationary spiral that we are in that can be seen in the secular decline in long-term interest rates.

 The issue is demand for loans, not supply.
-The supply was increased by the Fed but the demand is something than cannot be artificially created and therefore, those reserves were never created into money and the problem of low growth and low inflation were made worse as debt levels increased.
+The supply was increased by the Fed but the demand is something that cannot be artificially created and therefore, those reserves were never created into money and the problem of low growth and low inflation were made worse as debt levels increased.

 Now that the process of money creation has been thoroughly covered, and it can be agreed upon that the issue is one of structurally weak demand, not supply.